netscaler/netscaler-k8s-node-controller/deploy/troubleshoot.md

-# Troubleshoot Guide
+# Troubleshoot guide

 Quick help Guide for some of the common issues that may arise.

-To validate ADC and basic Node configurations, Refer the screenshots on [deployment](README.md) page.
+To validate Citrix ADC and basic node configurations, Refer screenshots on [deployment](README.md) page.

 ### Service status DOWN